arianna-graciotti/historical-entity-linking/benchmark/README.md

 ### SotA Neural Entity Linkers

-We passed to BLINK MHERCL v0.1 (_filtered_) sentences, and manually annotated (gold) mentions.
+We passed MHERCL v0.1 (_filtered_) sentences, and its manually annotated (gold) mentions, to SotA entity linkers.
 Results are summarised in the following table:

 | Model  | Precision | Recall | F1 Measure |
 |--------|-----------|--------|------------|